republicofdata-io/playbook/docs/strategy-procedures-principles/responsible-data-management.md

 12. CCPA -- **Opt-In Mechanisms for Minors:**
    - **CCPA Emphasis:** Obtain affirmative consent for the sale of personal information of minors.
    - **Above and Beyond:** Go beyond minimum age requirements by implementing stricter opt-in mechanisms for minors.
 Consider additional layers of verification to obtain verifiable parental consent.

+6. **Ethical Data Use:**
+   - **GDPR Emphasis:** Focus on legal compliance and user rights.
+   - **CCPA Emphasis:** Comply with legal obligations to protect consumer privacy.

+   - **Above and Beyond:** Establish and adhere to ethical data use guidelines that extend beyond legal requirements.
+Consider the broader societal impacts of data use, ensuring alignment with principles of fairness, equity, and social responsibility.
+      - **Above and Beyond:** Extend your commitment to privacy by engaging in community and social responsibility initiatives.
+Consider initiatives that contribute to the well-being of society and promote ethical data practices beyond regulatory requirements.

+7.a.
+GDPR -- **Regular Ethical Impact Assessments:**
+   - **GDPR Emphasis:** Conduct Privacy Impact Assessments (PIAs) to identify and mitigate privacy risks.
+   - **Above and Beyond:** Expand assessments to include broader ethical considerations.
+Regularly evaluate the potential social, cultural, and environmental impacts of your data products.

+7.b.
+CCPA -- **Advanced Data Impact Assessments:**
+   - **CCPA Emphasis:** Assess the impact of data practices on consumer privacy.
+   - **Above and Beyond:** Conduct comprehensive data impact assessments that not only focus on privacy implications but also consider broader ethical considerations.
+Regularly review and update assessments to stay ahead of evolving privacy concerns.

+CCPA -- **Community and Social Responsibility Initiatives:**

 ## Continuous Improvement